Building Momentum for Change Beats Goal-Setting.

 Goals are great, but they are provisional, contingent, and finite.
 What you need to consider first is your intention.

 Intention is about where you want to get to.
-It’s about the person that you want to be – not a single goal that is away in the future.
+It’s about the person that you want to be, life you want to lead, relationships you want, lifestyle you want to achieve and experiences you want – not a single goal that is away in the future.
+A holistic vision of your version of success.

 Insight: Your Environment Affects Your Chance of Building Momentum.

 Goals are irrelevant if they are not suited to your specific context.
-Building momentum towards your intention means cultivating an environment in which that momentum can be built.
+Building momentum towards your intention means cultivating an environment in which that momentum can be built and maintained.

-Before you change, consider how your current environment affects your ability to build and sustain momentum in your change.
+Before you change, consider how your current environment affects your ability to build and sustain momentum in the right direction.
 Check out my article on the six influencers of change for more on this.

 Identify: Impact and Influence are the Keys to Consistent Improvement.

 Building momentum is about being consistent – and consistency is the result of strategic thinking about what changes come first.
-(Remember, you can’t change everything at once.)
+Overwhelm is the biggest momentum and motivation killer.
+Be strategic what you decide to do first!

 Identify which changes are the most impactful and the most influential.
 (And check out my article on impact and influence for more on this).
 Keystone habits, for example, can be a great place to start ‘gaining traction’ in the beginning.